BasilPanda/RoR2DronesInheritItems/README.md

 Q: Who does Aurelionite inherit items from?

 A: To whoever owns the item.
-If there are multiple people who own the item, then it selects randomly.
+If there are multiple people who own the item, then it selects whoever had the most.

 Q: How do you calculate the item max cap for item generation?